Paxil (paroxetine) is a selective serotonin reuptake inhibitor (SSRI) type antidepressant approved for prescription use in the United States.

-The FDA requested the data from antidepressants makers last year in the wake of evidence the drugs increased suicidal thoughts and behavior in children and adolescents, to see if the same risk carried through to adulthood.
 The drugs carry a "black-box" warning about the increased risk in suicidal thinking and behavior in children and adolescents.
 Doctors and caregivers are advised to carefully watch for any changes in patient behavior after starting treatment with an antidepressant.